What is the difference between major and minor? How many major scales are there really? And how about the scale formula? Learn about it here!

 This pattern works like a template.
 By using the exact same pattern you can start from any note, make the necessary changes using either sharps or flats to make the steps larger or smaller to fit the pattern; and it will become a major scale!

-A scale can start from any note, or pitch, and since we have 12 different pitches in the Western musical notation this then gives us 12 major scales that we can play, each starting from a different pitch.
-So, there are 12 different sounding scales.
+A scale can start from any note, or pitch.
+And since we have 12 different pitches in the Western musical notation this then gives us 12 scales in major that we can play, each starting from a different pitch.

 But when notating music, there are more possibilities!